 Over the last few weeks, there have been discussions about what makes a deck building game and which games are the “go-to” deck-builders of choice.
 With this genre of game, players usually start with a set of cards, often quite weak or underpowered.
 As each game progresses, they acquire new cards, discard spent ones and upgrade their deck.
 This then allows them to face battles or perform conquests and come out on top.
 It is the cards themselves that are the game, rather than a vehicle to allow a game to be played.
 In this feature, six Zatu bloggers summarise their favourite “pure” deck building games.
 Whether you’re new to the genre or looking for your next favourite, read on for our recommendations.

 The game is split into two halves.
-The village looks and plays like a normal deck building game.
+The village plays like a normal deck building game.
 You can spend your cards and tokens to buy better cards and abilities.
 You can also heal your heroes or level them up so they can utilise better equipment.
 This will be used in the second half of the game: the dungeon.

 I enjoy a game with an element of deck building.
 As a gameplay mechanic, I find it quite engaging.
 I like the customisation aspect it offers to your game experience.
 You can build a deck to suit your style of play, or a particular strategy.
 It's also rewarding to discover a particularly good card combination and see it play out, or realise you've built an efficient engine that is helping you storm ahead.